+Editor’s Note: Service Access Information in 26.510 may be renamed, as access information has already exposed by Configuration Information

-9.2 Service Configuration Information API
+9.2 Service Access Information API

-The Service Configuration Information API is used by the RTC Media Session Handler to acquire configuration information from the RTC AF that enables it to use the other Control Transport APIs in clause 9.3 et seq.
+The Service Access Information API is used by the RTC Media Session Handler to acquire configuration information from the RTC AF that enables it to use the other Control Transport APIs in clause 9.3 et seq.
+The resource structure and the data model are specified in clause 9.2 of TS 26.510.

-The Service Configuration Information API is identical to the Service Access Information API as defined in clause 9.2 of TS 26.510 with one exception.
-When the data model for the ServiceAccessInformation resource is used to RTC session, streamingAccess object shall not be present.
+When the Service Access Information API is used in RTC, streamingAccess object in ServiceAccessInformation resource shall not be present.

-9.3 Configuration API
+9.3 Configuration Information API

-The Configuration API is used by the RTC Media Session Handler to acquire the configuration information such as ICE candidates from the RTC AF.
-It is specified to relay the identical RTC1Configuration resource from the RTC AF using the Configuration procedure, if requested by the Provisioning information.
+The Configuration Information API is used by the RTC Media Session Handler to acquire the configuration information such as ICE candidates from the RTC AF.
+It is specified to relay the identical ProvisionedConfiguration resource from the RTC AF using the Configuration procedure, if requested by the Provisioning information.
+The resource structure and the data model are specified in clause 9.x of TS 26.510.

+Editor’s Note: Context of this configuration information API should be included in clause 9.x of TS 26.510.

 9.4 Dynamic Policies API

 The Dynamic Policy API allows both the MSH and the trusted ICE or WebRTC Signalling Function AS to request a specific QoS and charging policy to be applied to the data flows of an RTC session.
-Details of the resource structure and the data model are specified in clause 9.3 of TS 26.510.
+The resource structure and the data model are specified in clause 9.3 of TS 26.510.

-When the Dynamic Policy is used for QoS Flow manngement, the qoSSpecification object shall be present and its type shall be set to RTCQoSSpecification, as specified in Table 5.6-1.
+When the Dynamic Policy is used for QoS Flow management, the qoSSpecification object shall be present and its type shall be set to RTCQoSSpecification, as specified in Table xx of TS 26.510.

 9.5 Network Assistance API